Marquis-Lardinois/Machine_Learning_Project1/README.md

 # Project: Student Performance Indicators
+### Background:
-### This project analyzes how students' performance is affected by variables such as Gender, Ethnicity, Parental Education,
+This project analyzes how student performance is affected by variables such as Gender, Ethnicity, Parental Education,
+### Methods Used
+* Inferential Statistics
+* Machine Learning
+* Data Visualization
+* Predictive Modeling
+* Exploratory Data Analysis (EDA)